OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-SSO-NAA/README.md

 ## Applies to

-- Word, Excel, and Powerpoint on Windows, Mac, and in a browser.
+- Word, Excel, and PowerPoint on Windows, Mac, and on the web.

 ## Prerequisites